 - What kind of work do you do?

-- Have you been instructed in proper technique for your activity?
+- Have you been instructed in proper ways to do your activity?

 - Does your pain occur or worsen during certain activities, such as kneeling or climbing stairs?